-Relevant Program Learning Outcomes (PLOs): The course is designed so that students will achieve the following PLOs:
+The course is designed so that students will achieve the following PLOs:

-1 Engineering Technology Knowledge: \checkmark 7 Environment and Sustainability: 2 Problem Analysis: 8 Ethics: 3 Design/Development of Solutions: 9 Individual and Teamwork: 4 Investigation: \checkmark 10 Communication: 5 Modern Tool Usage: 11 Project Management: 6 The Engineering Technologist & Society: 12 Lifelong Learning:
+1110 The course is designed so that students will achieve the following 1 Los.
+1 Engineering Technology Knowledge: $\sqrt{}$ 7 Environment and Sustainability: 2 Problem Analysis: 8 Ethics: 3 Design/Development of Solutions: 9 Individual and Teamwork: $\sqrt{}$ 4 Investigation: √ 10 Communication: 5 Modern Tool Usage: 11 Project Management: 6 The Engineering Technologist & Society: 12 Lifelong Learning:

-1. To develop an understanding of the fundamentals of highway geometry and to apply it in the design of Highways.

-2. To produce an ability to use the survey works in the development of layouts of Highways.
+- 1. To develop an understanding of the fundamentals of highway geometry and to apply it in the design of Highways. - 2.
+To produce an ability to use the survey works in the development of layouts of Highways.